2022 Limited Late Model Rules

 MANDATORY REAR BARS- To help create a better alignment of all “front bumper -to-rear bumper” contact, two bars made of 1 ¼” OD round magnetic steel tubing must be added to the fuel saver bar, and connect to the bottom of the main rear bumper bar.
 These two bars may have one 90 degree bend in them, and may be bolted or welded in place.
 These are the only bars that will be exposed from the bumper cover.

 20F- 3.12 BODY TEMPLATES – Templates may be used.
 The decision of SMS Officials is final.
-All vertical body measurements are measured at cars race ready ride height.
+All vertical body measurements are measured at minimum ride height rule.

-20F- 4 GENERAL SMS 602 CRATE/SPEC ENGINE REQUIREMENTS – A 602 crate/spec engine based on the GM Performance Factory Sealed Circle Track Crate Engine is permitted.
-The engine that will be used will be the GM Part Number 88958602 GMR 350/350 Circle Track Engine with spec modifications that can be done only through an SMS approved service center.
+20F- 4 GENERAL ENGINE REQUIREMENTS- SMS 602 CRATE ENGINE – A 602 crate engine based on the GM Performance Factory Sealed Circle Track Crate Engine is permitted.
+The engine that will be used will be the GM Part Number 88958602 GMR 350/350 Circle Track Engine with spec modifications that can be done only through our SMS approved service center.
 The engines will be inspected and resealed upon completion by SMS Officials.
 All engine seals must remain intact and un-tampered with.
 Any service work requiring the removal of any seal bolts must also be scheduled with, and approved by SMS before the seal bolts are removed.
 Tampering with seals may result in severe penalties and loss of eligibility of the engine to compete in the Limited Late Model division.

 The SMS approved service center for the GM Performance Factory Sealed Circle Track Crate Engines is: R.A.D.
 Automachine – Ludlow, MA – 1-413-583-4414